oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 $ cmake ..
 $ make
 ```
-Please note that cmake will also download the ONNX models required for the two inference steps executed with the Intel® Distribution of OpenVINO™ toolkit.
+Please note that cmake will also download the ONNX models required for the two inference steps executed with the Intel&reg; Distribution of OpenVINO™ toolkit.

 If an error occurs, you can get more details by running `make` with the
 `VERBOSE=1` argument: